Szymaka/research/mini.md

 Here is a short video explaining the properties of the Fourier transform we want to leverage: https://www.youtube.com/watch?v=spUNpyF58BY

 Since neural networks are extremely effective at processing images and the differences between them, it is a good medium for compressing data.
 As long as each image can be represented precisely as a mathematical algorithm, images will be our communication device.

+![alt text][gr_0]

 This is a video describing the geometrical properties of irrational numbers, and why the golden ratio will be used as our baseline or zero-point.

+![alt text][gr_01]

+![alt text][gr_1]

 We make use of this when comparing how much one context differs from another and how to represent it graphically, so that a ML system can quickly understand the calculation without actually performing it. https://www.youtube.com/watch?v=sj8Sg8qnjOg

+![alt text][gr_2]

 [f_0]: https://github.com/automotola/tm-web/raw/master/docs/img/sidn/f_0.PNG
 [f_1]: https://github.com/automotola/tm-web/raw/master/docs/img/sidn/f_1.PNG